fairscape/fairscape.github.io/demo/python.md

     2.)
 Retreive metadata of an uploaded object using MDS 3.)
 Create identifier for container to run script 4.)
 Run script on data using choosen container
-    4.)
-Create a graphic from the job output
     5.)
+Download the created text file
-Visualize evidence graph of the image
+    6.)
+Visualize evidence graph of the created file

 **Microservices Model**